 Well, it's due to the fact that the transformer's laminates oscillate.
 That's right.
 They oscillate so much that apart from the hum, a considerable amount of heat is also produced.

-I've heard of people trying to dampen the vibrations by putting sponge or foam between the top of the transformer and the inside of the JMP-1's lid.
+I've heard of people putting rubber or foam between the top of the transformer and the inside of the JMP-1's lid, to reduce the the hum.
 DO NOT DO THIS!!!
 I've just mentioned that the oscillating laminates produce a huge amount of excess heat.
-If you 'insulate' the top of the transformer, you're in danger of burning it out. 🙁
+Whilst the hum is annoying, with the top of the transformer in contact with the lid, any heat produced at least has a dissipation path.
+If you put anything on top of the transformer, it'll act like a blanket and you're just going to burn it out quicker. ๐Ÿ™

 I spent a lot of time looking at the mystery of the Marshall JMP-1 humming transformer, refusing to acknowledge any issue with the laminates as I just didn't want to believe it.
 Once the penny dropped though, it all made sense.